blaenk/blaenk.github.io/provider/notes/scala.markdown

 }
 ```

-**Auxiliary constructors** are additional constructors that simply directly or indirectly delegating object construction to the primary constructor.
+**Auxiliary constructors** are additional constructors that simply directly or indirectly delegate object construction to the primary constructor.
 They are named after `this`, and their first action must be invoking another constructor:

 ``` scala
 class Rational(num: Int, den: Int) {